HERBERT HOWARD SCOTT 1890–1958

 Born 26th August 1890 at Shelton, Nottinghamshire

-Married August 1st 1915 to Emily Townsend.
-Son Howard Blakeney, daughters Emily Adela and Marguerite.
+Married August 1st 1915 to Emily Townsend at St Mary’s church Radcliffe on Trent.
+Son Howard Blakeney, born 1921, daughters Emily Adela, born 1916 and Marguerite born 1923.

 Died 1958, living in Newark.

 Age 7 months living in Shelton with father George, gardener, mother Harriett Kirkham (born in Radcliffe on Trent) and sisters Bertha 10 and Beatrice 4.